Our Green Credentials

 the Northumberland Wildlife Trust.

-We have a wildflower meadow dog walk providing wonderful views down the Haltwhistle valley.
+We have a wildflower meadow dog walk providing wonderful views down the Haltwhistle valley. ur dark sky campsite is surrounded on all sides by farmland, used for the grazing of local sheep.

-Dark Sky Friendly
+Dark Sky Campsite

-sides by farmland, used for the grazing of local sheep.
-We are a Dark Sky Friendly Park and take proactive steps to ensure that our actions and those of
+We offer amazing dark sky glamping and take proactive steps to ensure that our actions and those of

 our guests do not jeopardise the beautiful dark skies for which Northumberland